nethesis/nethserver-enterprise-docs/administrator-manual/en/accounts.rst

 The system will send an e-mail to inform the users when their password is about to expire.

-.. note:: The system will refer to the date of the last password change, whichever is the earlier more than 6 months, the server will send an email to indicate that password has expired.
+.. note:: The system will refer to the date of the last password change, if password is older than 6 months, the server will send an email to indicate that password has expired.
    In this case you need to change the user password.
    For example, if the last password change was made in January and the activation of the deadline in October, the system will assume the password changed in January is expired, and notify the user.